gearglow/ReptiliaWithATwist/Chapters/017 - Turn Me Loose.md

 "So I guess Sirius and Remus filled you in?"
 Elysia asked.

 "Broad strokes, but yes," Frank replied.
+"It was... enlightening."